willforde/script.module.codequick/docs/tutorial.rst

         for elem in root_elem.iterfind(u".//div[@class='video_i']"):
             item = Listitem()

-            # Set the thumbnail image of the video
+            # Set the thumbnail image of the video.
             item.art["thumb"] = elem.find(".//img").get("src")

-            # Extract url from first 'a' element and remove it from source tree
+            # Extract url from first 'a' element and remove it from source tree.
-            # This makes it easier to extract 'artist' and 'song' names later
+            # This makes it easier to extract 'artist' and 'song' names later.
             a_tag = elem.find("a")
             url = a_tag.get("href")
             elem.remove(a_tag)

-            # Set title as 'artist - song'
+            # Set title as 'artist - song'.
             span_tags = tuple(node.text for node in elem.findall(".//span"))
             item.label = "%s - %s" % span_tags
             item.info["artist"] = [span_tags[0]]

-            # 'play_video' is the resolver callback function that we will create later
+            # 'play_video' is the resolver callback function that we will create later.
             # The 'url' argument is the url of the video that will be passed
-            # to the 'play_video' resolver callback
+            # to the 'play_video' resolver callback.
             item.set_callback(play_video, url=url)

-            # Return the listitem as a generator
+            # Return the listitem as a generator.
             yield item

-        # Extract the next page url if one exists
+        # Extract the next page url if one exists.
         next_tag = root_elem.findall(".//div[@class='pagination']/a")
         if next_tag and next_tag[-1].text.startswith("next"):
-            # This will return a listitem that will link back to this
+            # This will return a listitem, that will link back to this
-            # callback function with url of the next page of content
+            # callback function with the url of the next page of content.
             yield Listitem.next_page(url=next_tag[-1].get("href"))

 Lastly is the :class:`Resolver<codequick.resolver.Resolver>` callback and as so, it will need to be registered as one.